quunnb/softresize/README.md

          ("M-L" . (lambda () (interactive) (softresize-enlarge-window-horizontally 8)))))
 ```

-Change the keybindings and delta as you please.
+Adjust the keybindings and delta to your liking.

 ## Demonstration